No matter how big or how small your networking project you need to be certain that the design and its implementation are fit for purpose.

-If you have your end-user devices connected with gigabit ethernet to (say) a 24 port access switch with a single 1Gb/s uplink then, assuming you are using all your ports (which may not be a good idea - I might blog about that later), then your contention ratio would be 24:1.
+If you have your end-user devices connected with gigabit ethernet to (say) a 24 port access switch with a single 1Gb/s uplink then, assuming you are using all your ports (which may not be a good idea - I will write something about that later as another post), then your contention ratio would be 24:1.

 It does really depend on what your users will be doing for example if your users are all office workers perhaps editing documents then 24:1 is a bit low - you could probably manage 48:1 contention ratio.
 On the other hand if all your users are editing video off a central server then you would probably need 24:1 or even less.

 Picking the right contention ratio - how many users per switch - is a bit of a dark art TBH, more so with servers and even more so with virtual servers

 This principle can be applied to every switch on your network - what's the difference between the peak aggregate traffic in and the maximum link bandwidth out on the way to the traffic's destination?

 Are there any hot-spots?Look at the overall network diagram from a high level.
 Is there a single or a few network switches where all the other switches connect to?
 What's the contention ratio on those device like given what you know about your traffic flows.
 In practice if you are in the acceptance test phase of your network build, you can look for high traffic levels with your network monitoring tools, and in particular for 'tail drops' where packets are failing to be sent to a destination interface due to congestion.